 Unless it has been specified that lightning protection must be provided, the first decision to make is whether the lightning protection is needed.
 Section 2 provides guidance to assist in this decision.
 Section 3 provides advice on the protection of persons from lightning, mainly relating to the behaviour of persons when not inside substantial buildings.
 Once a decision is made that lightning protection is necessary, Section 4 provides details on interception lightning protection for the building or structure.
 This includes information on the size, material, and form of conductors, the positioning of air terminals and downconductors, and the requirements for earth terminations.
-Persons and equipment within buildings can be at risk from the indirect effects of lightning and Section 5 gives recommendations on the protective measures that may need to be applied.
+Persons and equipment within buildings can be at risk from the indirect effects of lightning and Section 5 gives recommendations for the protection of persons and equipment within buildings from the effects of lightning.

-Section 6 describes methods of lightning protection of various items not covered in earlier sections, such as communications aerials, chimneys, boats, fences, and trees.
+Section 6 describes methods of lightning protection of various items not covered in earlier sections, such as communications antennas, chimneys, boats, fences, and trees.
 A clause is included on methods for protecting domestic dwellings and assorted structures in public places, where a complete protection system may not be justified, but some protection is considered desirable.

-Section 7 sets out recommendations for the protection of structures with explosive or highly flammable contents.
+Section 7 sets out recommendations for the protection of structures with explosive or highly-flammable contents.
 Section 8 gives advice on precautions to be taken during installation, inspecting, testing, and maintaining lightning protection systems.

 A number of appendices are included that provide additional information and advice.
-The appendices form an integral part of this Interim Standard unless specifically stated otherwise. i.e. appendices identified as 'informative' only provide supportive or background information and are therefore not an integral part of this Standard.
+The appendices form an integral part of this Standard unless specifically stated otherwise. i.e. appendices identified as 'informative' only provide supportive or background information and are therefore not an integral part of this Standard.